 Mike’s major interest is in the psychology of storytelling and how an understanding of mythology and psychology is crucial to understanding how great stories work.
 We met him at CAMP Festival 2018:

 When he's not thinking about storytelling in film, Mike designs worlds for the entertainment industry, creating concepts and designs for film, TV and video games.
 Mike has designed for Warner Brother’s Blade Runner 2049, HBO’s Game of Thrones, as well as for video games such as the best-selling Call of Duty series and Sony’s award-winning Horizon: Zero Dawn.
-Learn more below, and see him next at FITC Amsterdam 2019.
+Learn more below, and see him next at FITC Toronto 2020.

 When did your career path settle into concept design?
 Was this something you’ve always wanted to do?